Font Configuration

 Fallback Chains

-When a glyph is missing from the primary font, ori-term tries the next font in a fallback chain:
+When a glyph is missing from the primary font, ori-term tries the next font in a fallback chain.
+Fallbacks are an array-of-tables — each entry can override OpenType features and cap-height offset:

 [font]